Introduction to Independent Study Research

 Identify several faculty with whom you may want to work.

 - Request an appointment to discuss a possible research project.
+Provide your general ability over a two week time frame.

 Arrange to meet with each PI, and be prepared!